Conception, Creative Direction, Design

 Areas of Research

-Melissa engages in self-directed, practice-based research rooted in interdisciplinary study and lived experience which is then synthesized and expressed through her art.
-Areas of research include: metaphysics, theology, psychology and sociocultural anthropology, with an emphasis on therapeutic practices, visionary experience, and the dissolution of structure during threshold states.
+Melissa engages in self-directed, practice-based research rooted in interdisciplinary study and lived experience which is then synthesized and expressed through her art and work.
+Areas of research include: metaphysics, theology, psychology and sociocultural anthropology, with an emphasis on therapeutic practices, visionary experience, liminality and the dissolution of structure during threshold states.
 Jungian Principles and Transpersonal Psychology have also deeply informed her practice.

 Her most recent research focus is on religious and vernacular architecture with particular attention to sacred space, symbolic structures, and their role in shaping collective and individual consciousness.
 She is also exploring the Divine Feminine and new offline models for social cohesion.